microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_dc_vanilla_arm_template/_index.md

     }
     ```

-> [!Note] It is optional, but highly recommended, to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
+    > **Note: It is optional, but highly recommended, to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

 ## Automation Flow